reihtw/auto-pr-body-generator/README.md

 This github action automatically generates the body of a pull request by summarizing the changes made in the code diff.
 The action requires an OpenAI account to work and the input variable `OPENAI_API_KEY` must be set with [an openai API key](https://platform.openai.com/account/api-keys).

+The `OPEN_MODEL` variable isn't required.
+If it isn't passed, it will use gpt-3.5-turbo by default.

 ## Usage

 Here's an example workflow that uses this action.
 Detailed explanation are given in the following sections